carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 **Sep 4**: Models
 .
 Review Notes on Models [[pdf](files/notes-03-models.pdf)] (and slides from lecture [[pdf](files/slides-03-models.pdf)]).
 Complete exercises.
 .
+Read Lave and March, chs.
+1-3, (on eCampus under Readings) if you need greater detail on the model-building process.
+The notes above are simply an abridged version of these chapters.
+.
 Install R and RStudio.

 **Sep 6**: Model-Building Exercise